countr/website/content/docs/01-features/03-regex-filters.md

 # Regex Filters

-Regex filters are a powerful tool for filtering out unwanted messages in your counting channel without affecting the count.
+Regex filters are an advanced tool for filtering out unwanted messages in your counting channel without affecting the count.

 ## Purpose